Rohingya refugee crisis

 Who is most affected by the Rohingya refugee crisis?

 ActionAid Bangladesh reports that women are heavily affected, as well as those with disabilities and the elderly.
-A high number of unaccompanied children also arrived in Bangladesh who either lost their parents during the displacement or were brought over by their extended family members.
+A high number of unaccompanied children arrived in Bangladesh, who either lost their parents during the displacement or were brought over by extended family members.

 ActionAid staff in Cox’s Bazar estimate that approximately 60% of refugees are single mothers.

-During the monsoon and cyclone seasons, hailstorms, heavy wind and rain, and lightning put lives at risk.
-Without additional support, the lives of the most vulnerable Rohingya refugees are at risk.
+During the monsoon and cyclone seasons, hailstorms, heavy wind, rain and lightning put lives at risk.
 Flooding can prevent thousands of refugees from receiving aid and if toilets and wastewater overflow, the risk of waterborne diseases spreading is high.

 Farah Kabir, the Country Director of ActionAid Bangladesh, said: "Rohingya women and girls continue to bear the brunt of the refugee crisis.
 Those we work to support are bearing the physical, and mental scars of what they’ve experienced – including shocking sexual violence, pregnancy through rape, and a painful and dangerous journey to Bangladesh."

-Today, amid extreme poverty and desperation, women and girls in the camps face intimate partner violence, forced marriage, and the threat of sexual violence.
+Today, amid extreme poverty, women and girls in the camps face intimate partner violence, forced marriage, and the threat of sexual violence.
 Now more than ever, the international community must listen to these women, who are claiming their rights and calling for a just solution to their plight.